Yandy Díaz Player Props: Rays vs. Athletics

 Yandy Díaz At The Plate

-- Among qualifying hitters in MLB action, his batting average ranks fifth, his on-base percentage ranks sixth, and he is ninth in the league in slugging.
+- Among the qualified hitters in MLB play, he ranks seventh in batting average, eighth in on-base percentage, and 11th in slugging.

-- Diaz has had at least one RBI in 38.2% of his games this season (21 of 55), with two or more RBI seven times (12.7%).
-He has also been responsible for three or more of his team's runs in five contests.
+- Diaz has picked up an RBI in 37.5% of his games this year, with more than one RBI in 12.5% of his games.
+He has also plated three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.